gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Populate the platform container with `NativePlatform` instances for all known OS/arch combinations
 - Remove the 'default' platform/os/arch combinations: instead we should determine the current architecture to use for default.

-### Story: Use a consistent approach for native and JVM toolchains
+### Story: Use a consistent approach for native and JVM tool chains

-TBD
+Given a binary for a platform, Gradle requires a `ToolChain`, that can produce a `ToolProvider` to provide any tools required to compile the sources and link them into a binary.
+In the native domain, the `ToolProvider` obtained for a platform is already configured to build for the target platform, so additional tool arguments are not required.

+This story will extract common infrastructure for defining tool chains and obtaining a tool provider to build a binary.

+#### User visible changes

+- Verify the java version of the tool chain, rather than assuming current

 #### Implementation

+- Extract `ToolChainRegistry` and `ToolChainRegistryInternal` into 'platform-base'
+    - Will provide a `ToolChain` given a `Platform`, or an 'unavailable' tool chain if none can target the platform
+- Extract `ToolChainInternal` out of `NativeToolChainInternal`: `NativeToolChainInternal` and `JavaToolChainInternal` extend this
+    - Will produce a `ToolProvider` given a `Platform`, or throws an exception for 'unavailable' tool chain.
+- Delegate to the JavaToolChain to determine if a binary is buildable.

+#### Test cases

+- The 'current' JDK will be available as a tool chain in `ToolChainRegistry`
-- The `BinarySpec.buildable` flag should be `false` when a particular JVM binary cannot be built by the current JVM.
+- The `BinarySpec.buildable` flag should be `false` when a particular JVM binary cannot be built by any available JVM.
 - Configuration of the build should not fail when a JVM binary cannot be built.
 Instead the appropriate compilation task should fail.
-- The implementation should delegate to the JavaToolChain to determine if a binary is buildable.
-- Mention breaking change in release notes.
-- Verify the java version of the tool chain, rather than assuming current

-#### Test cases

 - Running `gradle components` on a build which cannot be built with the current JVM should not fail, and should indicate that the binary is not buildable.